SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-distro-collector/troubleshooting-and-faqs.md

 ### Answer

 Both Linux and Windows users can utilize the filter processor provided by the OpenTelemetry Collector Contributor repository to filter out metrics from being collected.
 The filter processor can be used to selectively drop or pass through data based on certain conditions, but the specifics of the filtering would depend on the use case and requirements.
-For more information on how to use the filter processor, refer to the documentation provided in the following link: https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/filterprocessor/README.md.
+For more information, refer to the [Filter Processor documentation](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/filterprocessor/README.md.).

 ### Question